 For supervisors

-A supervisor is pivotal to the workplace-based education of general practice registrars.
+Supervisors provide workplace-based education for general practice registrars, the pivotal element of our apprenticeship model of general practice training.
+As a supervisor and an experienced GP, you are a professional role model for your registrar, helping to lay the foundation for lifelong learning, professionalism and high-quality patient care.
 Fundamental to a supervisor’s work is ensuring the registrar’s patients are being safely managed.
 Beyond this, a supervisor provides education and support to the registrar.
-A supervisor’s core tasks include:
+A supervisor’s tasks include:

 • developing and monitoring a clinical supervision plan